-function onS function onSyncNowAchievable (Object mediaObject) Description The function shall be called by the terminal if it was previously not possible for the terminal to time presentation of this media to synchronize it to the master media but now it has become possible and the terminal has started to do so.
+The function shall be called by the terminal if it was previously not possible for the terminal to time presentation of this media to synchronize it to the master media but now it has become possible and the terminal has started to do so.

 The argument shall be the media object for which synchronized presentation timing can now be achieved.

 This function is only called (with a given media object passed as argument) after an earlier transient error of the MediaSynchroniser with error code 1 or 11 as appropriate (relating to the same media object).

-readonly Number lastError

-Description Shall be the code of the last error that occurred for this MediaSynchroniser object as

-defined in clause 8.2.3.2.4.
+readonly Number lastError Description Shallf no error has yet occurred for this MediaSynchroniser object then the value of this property shall be null, otherwise the value shall be the code of the last error that occurred for this MediaSynchroniser object as defined in clause 8.2.3.2.4.

-readonly Object lastErrorSource Description escription Shall be the media object that was the cause of the last error; or a string equalling the URL passed to initSlaveMediaSynchroniser() if the cause of the last error is the master terminal or interaction with the master terminal.

-readonly Number nrOfSlaves it shall be the number of current web socket connections on the CSS-CII service endpoint provided by the terminal.
+readonly Object lastErrorSource Description Shall be the media object that was the cause of the last error; or a string equalling the URL passed to initSlaveMediaSynchroniser() if the cause of the last error is the master terminal or interaction with the master terminal.
+I∮∥ no error has yet occurred for this MediaSynchroniser object, or if the error was not caused by a media object or and was not caused by the master terminal or interaction with the master terminal, then this readonly Num readonly Number nrOfSlaves · If this MediaSynchroniser is being used as the master for inter-device synchronization, it shall be the number of current web socket connections on the CSS-CII service endpoint provided by the terminal.
 Otherwise it shall be null.

-readonly Boolean interDeviceSyncEnabled Description Shall be true if and only if the terminal is currently a master terminal or a slave terminal.
+readonly Boolean interDeviceSyncEnabled

+Description Shall be true if and only if the terminal is currently a master terminal or a slave terminal.

-interDeviceSyncDispersion readon IV Number interDeviceSyncDispersion
+readonly Number interDeviceSyncDispersion